 You can listen to the full interview above (and listen to me blank out live on air… so embarrassing!)

 It was Tuesday.
 Day four of Ramadan, day two of my period.
-My pelvic pain was unbearable and I was about to both cry because of the podcast I was listening to and shout at this guy whose rucksack kept touching me.
+My cramps were unbearable and I was about to both cry because of the podcast I was listening to and shout at this guy whose rucksack kept touching me.

 Commute aside, indoors with no one invading my personal space, I was asked how I’d been finding fasting.